rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 Whenever you enter a town and they receive you, eat what is set before you. ^1008

-Heal the sick in it and say to them, The kingdom of God has come near to you. ^1009
+Heal the sick in it and say to them, 'The kingdom of God has come near to you.' ^1009

 But whenever you enter a town and they do not receive you, go into its streets and say, ^1010

-Even the dust of your town that clings to our feet we wipe off against you.
-Nevertheless know this, that the kingdom of God has come near. ^1011
+'Even the dust of your town that clings to our feet we wipe off against you.
+Nevertheless know this, that the kingdom of God has come near.' ^1011

 I tell you, it will be more bearable on that day for Sodom than for that town. ^1012